-Age: 71
+Age: 72

 Montreal, Québec, Canada

 Director since December 2007

 Independent

-Shares held: 1,297,000
+Shares held: 1,444,300

 Mr. Bourassa was the founding President and Chief Executive Officer of Bourassa Boyer Inc., an accounting firm, from January 1, 1989 to June 30, 2018 and has served as consulting partner since July 1, 2018.
 He is a board member, and was until May 22, 2019 the Chief Financial Officer, of Savaria Corporation, a company listed on the Toronto Stock Exchange.
 Mr. Bourassa is involved with various private companies as a shareholder and a director.
-He was President of the Palliative Care Residence of Vaudreuil-Soulanges Foundation for many years and is now a board member of the Centre d'action bénévole L'Actuel and chairman of the board of the Summerlea Golf & Country Club.
+He was President of the Palliative Care Residence of Vaudreuil-Soulanges Foundation for many years and is now a board member of the centre d'action bénévole L'Actuel and chairman of the board of the Summerlea Golf & Country Club.
 Mr. Bourassa has been a Chartered Accountant since 1976 and attained corporate governance certification at Université Laval in 2009.

-Chairman of the Audit & Risk Management Committee Member of the Governance & Compensation Committee (since March 2022)
+Chairman of the Audit & Risk Management Committee

+Member of the Governance & Compensation Committee (since March 2022)

-Board/0 Committees Attendance
+Board/Committees Attendance

-• Board of Directors 8 of 8 (100%)
+Board of Directors 6 of 6 (100%)

-• Audit & Risk Management Committee 4 of 4 (100%)
+Audit &amp; Risk Management Committee 4 of 4 (100%)

+Governance & Compensation Committee 1 of 1 (100%)

-• Total 12 of 12 (100%)
+• Total 11 of 11 (100%)